 Aloo Tikki Scotch Eggs

-Felicity Cloake's Indian-inspired Scotch egg recipe is a taste sensation!
-Enjoy these moreish Scotch eggs at your next picnic or as part of a light lunch.
+Felicity Cloake's Indian-inspired Aloo Tikki Scotch eggs are a fun alternative to the traditional version.
+Perfect for enjoying at your next picnic or as part of a light lunch.

 A mash-up (forgive me) of two picnic classics from very different parts of the world, these are rich in spice, but only midly hot, with a lovely fresh sweetness from peas.